aN4ksaL4y/mood2moovie/README.md

-# ReflectFlow
+# Mood2Movie

-This is a Next.js application for ReflectFlow, a reflective mood tracking app to help users understand their emotional patterns.
+This is a Next.js application for Mood2Movie, an AI-powered app that recommends movies based on your mood.

 To get started, run `npm run dev` and open http://localhost:9002 in your browser.